 Looking to make this low-carb chicken your own?
 Find a couple of ideas to inspire you here.

-- Vegetables and Chicken – Adding broccoli, spinach, tomatoes, or asparagus make the dish full of color and extra fiber
+- Vegetables and Chicken – Adding broccoli like in our creamy chicken and broccoli recipe, or even spinach, tomatoes, asparagus etc will make the dish full of color and extra fiber

 - Make Cheesy Crust – Sprinkle some shredded parmesan cheese on top before placing the chicken in the oven

 - Mix in Bacon Crisps – When is adding bacon ever a bad choice?
 Pop some pan-fried bacon bits right into the mix for an extra pop of flavor